Albvasper/GoingUp/README.md

 ## 💻 My Contributions

-* Programmed all game systems in Unity using C#
+* Developed all core gameplay systems in Unity using C#, including movement, game state handling, and event logic.

-* Designed and implemented player movement and jumping physics
+* Implemented responsive player movement and jump physics to ensure tight and satisfying controls.

-* Created UI elements such as the pause menu and respawn logic
+* Designed and programmed in-game UI elements such as the main menu.

-* Built event triggers for checkpoints, game state handling, and player feedback
+* Built trigger-based event systems for interactive feedback and level progression.

 ## 📄 Key Scripts